digiscot/digiscot-website/pages/projects/shimca.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: IT for total beginners
+project-title: IT for total beginners
-excerpt: Introduction to IT sessions for beginners
+project-excerpt: Introduction to IT sessions for beginners
-lead: SHIMCA (Scottish Highlands & Islands and Moray Chinese Association)
+project-lead: SHIMCA (Scottish Highlands & Islands and Moray Chinese Association)
 website:
 email: shimca.org.uk@gmail.com
 twitter-url: